YihDu/YihDu.github.io/index.md

 ## Research Interests

-- **Bioinformatics:** machine learning in bioinformatics, deep learning in drug discovery
+- **Bioinformatics:** Machine learning in bioinformatics and computational biology
-- **Statistics:** causal inference, high-dimensional data analysis, machine learning
+- **Machine Learning:** Natural Language Processing , Graph Neural Networks
 <!-- ## News

 - **[Feb.
 2020]** Our paper about incremental learning is accepted to CVPR 2020.